Everything You Need to Know About the K3 Visa

 - Original and photocopies of the following civil documents: birth certificate, U.S. marriage certificate, previous spouse’s divorce or death certificate (if any), and police certificates from the current country and all countries where the applicant has lived for six months or more since age 16

 - Medical checkups and vaccinations receipt notice

 - Evidence of financial support (they may request Form I-134-Affidavit of Support)

 - Two passport-sized photos.

-Even if your I-130 petition is pending, you can start your green card application in the US.
-You can also get employment permission by filing Form I-765.
+Even if your I-130 petition is pending, you can start your green card application in the U.S. You can also get employment permission by filing Form I-765 (Application for Employment Authorization).